UCR-Vision-and-Learning-Group/ODES/README.md

 # ODES: Domain Adaptation with Expert Guidance for Online Medical Image Segmentation

-Code for **ODES**, accepted in MICCAI 2025 (Medical Image Computing and Computer-Assisted Intervention), Daejeon, South Korea.
+Code for **ODES**, accepted in MICCAI 2025 (Medical Image Computing and Computer-Assisted Intervention), Daejeon, South Korea. (under construction)

 ODES is a novel framework for **online domain adaptation** in medical image segmentation that combines active learning, image pruning, and diversity-guided annotation to adapt pre-trained models to distribution shifts in real-time.